christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 * read in the html from the URL
 * Select the correct html nodes and extract the html table

 In order to start parsing through a web page, we first need to request that data from the computer server that contains it.
-In revest, the function that serves this purpose is the `read_html()` function.
+In rvest, the function that serves this purpose is the `read_html()` function.
 It takes in a web URL as an argument and returns a list object that contains the tree-like structure we discussed earlier.

 {{< figure src="/img/courses/dat_sci/03/html_wiki.png" caption="HTML from the wikipedia HTML" >}}